Window Installation Day — What to Expect

 2. Removing the Old Windows

 The installation crew will make sure the window opening is clean and clear of any debris.
 Next, your new vinyl double-hung windows will be installed in the existing opening and checked for proper alignment.
-The window will be plumb, level, and square while fastening the window to the frame.
+The window will be plumb, level, and square when fastening the window to the frame.
 The window will be tested to make sure it is operating correctly.
+The installation crew will make sure the window has been insulated on the exterior of the home as well.
 Finally, the window stop will be reinstalled to its original position and caulked for an airtight seal.
-The installation crew will make sure the window has been insulated on the exterior of the home also.

-Our installation crew will do a walk through with you to make sure you are 100% satisfied with the job that has been completed.
-The installers will not leave the job site until you sign off that you are completely satisfied with the installation and product.
+Our installation crew will do a walk through with you to make sure you are 100% satisfied with the job that has been completed — then you are ready to enjoy your new windows.